Causes of Florida Motor Vehicle Accidents Outlined by Our Automobile Accident Lawyers

 With high tourism and a reputation as a spring break destination, South Florida poses many risks for drivers.
 The 12 million tourists who visit annually tend to be unfamiliar with the roads.
 Additionally, driving under the influence of drugs and alcohol is persistent problem.
 Reckless and distracted driving are also common.

 Types of Impacts in Fort Lauderdale Car Crashes

 Car accidents can be the result of many different types of collisions.
-Some of the most common accidents in the Fort Lauderdale area include the following:
+Some of the most common accidents our Fort Lauderdale auto accident lawyers handle includes the following: